bambora-na/dev.na.bambora.com/source/docs/references/batch_payment/index.md

 21   | Transmitting merchant account is inactive
 22   | Submitted sub-merchant account is inactive
 23   | Transmitting merchant account is invalid
+24   | Active mandate required
+25   | Account not setup to process batch files.
+Please contact Support.
+26   | Invalid country and/or province/state
+27   | Address1 has been truncated to 64 characters
+28   | Address2 has been truncated to 64 characters
+29   | City has been truncated to 32 characters
+30   | Postal code has been truncated to 16 characters

 ## Response Categories
 Category | Description